CharulataShelar/Indian-Startup-Funding-EDA/README.md

 D. Who are the important investors in the Indian Ecosystem?

 E. How much funds does startups generally get in India?

+-> I will appreciate your feedback and suggestions which will help me grow more.

+-> I am a data enthusiast and building my career in Data Science.
+Please give feedback and upvote if you like this article.
+You can connect with me on LinkedIn (https://www.linkedin.com/in/charulata-shelar-9726984a)

+see you soon...